Most likely you’ll receive your inspection report the day of inspection or within 24 hours of service.

 Look at big ticket items:

-- Large appliances such as furnace and AC and the condition they are in.
+- Large appliances like the furnace and AC and the condition they are in.

 - Note: furnaces can be 20 years old and still work properly.
 The inspector will mark any appliances as “end of life” if they are past a certain age, regardless of condition and functionality.

 - Roof: this is another high-ticket item.
-The lender might have an issue with it if it’s an old or damaged one.
+The lender might have an issue old and/or damaged roofs.
 If you have a t-lock shingle home you might pay insurance higher premiums because it is assumed that you will have replace this soon.
 T-Lock shingles are not manufactured anymore so roofs with this shingle cannot be repaired.

 - Sewer lines: expensive repair and will be an issue for any buyer.